metablaster/WindowsFirewallRuleset/README.md

     Make sure your answer is `R` that is `[R] Run once` as many times as needed to unblock project.

+10. Once project files are unblocked set execution policy to `RemoteSigned`:

+    ```powershell
+    Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
+    ```

-10. Rules for programs such as internet browser, Visual Studio etc. depend on installation variables.\
+11. Rules for programs such as internet browser, Visual Studio etc. depend on installation variables.\
 Most paths are auto-searched and variables are updated, otherwise you get warning and description on how to fix the problem.\
 If needed, you can find these installation variables in individual scripts inside `Rules` folder.\
 It is recommended to close down all other programs before running master script in the next step

-11. Back to PowerShell console and type into console:
+12. Back to PowerShell console and type into console:

     ```powershell
     .\Scripts\SetupFirewall.ps1